Writing

 Node-fit simulation

-Before selecting which changes to include in a PR, the system queries the Kubernetes API for live node capacity and current pod placement.
-It enforces a capacity budget: total requests must not exceed 60% of allocatable CPU and 65% of allocatable memory, both cluster-wide and per-node.
+Before the script decides what goes in a PR, it asks the Kubernetes API for live node capacity and current pod placement.
+Then it checks the projected request totals against a conservative budget.
+The budget allows no more than 60% of allocatable CPU and 65% of allocatable memory, both cluster-wide and per node.

 def check_fit(projected_by_node):